yalicee/march-23-be-rated-restaurants/README.md

 ### Testing Steps

-1. Set you ENV variables to connect to a separate test database as we did in the Northcoder's News API sprint
-2. Write a seed.test.js file for your testing.
-Keep the data in that database as minimal as possible
-3. Write tests for each of your API endpoints
+1. Write tests for each of your API endpoints
+2. Write tests for non-existing routes, you should respond with an appropriate error code and message.
+3. Write tests for bad user inputs on valid routes:
+     GET requests for id's that do not exist should return a 404.
+     POST requests with invalid data should return a 400.

 ### Extra credit tasks